This post was originally written in May 2016. It was updated in January 2021.

-A freelancing friend of mine has always astounded me with the sheer amount of words he is able to produce in a single day.
+A freelancing friend of mine astounds me with the sheer amount of words he’s able to write in a single day.

-He tells me that, on average, he can produce 2000 to 3000 words a day, which he says amounts to seven to 10 individual pieces of content every day.
+He tells me that, on average, he can produce 2,000 to 3,000 words a day, which he says amounts to 7 to 10 individual pieces of content every day.

 How do you keep up a pace like that?

 After all, marketers constantly have too much to do and too little time to do it.
-It’s for this reason that I started looking into steps to speed up your own content creation.
+It’s for this reason that I started looking into steps to speed up my own content creation.
 I’ll share those steps with you.

 Idea generation is arguably the hardest part of content creation.
-Personally, I know I tend to get overly hung up trying to find that specific awesome post idea or lamenting that I don’t have many ideas for the topics we cover.
+Personally, I know I used to get hung up trying to find a specific incredible post idea or lamenting that I don’t have many ideas for the topics we cover.